MichaelXavier/michaelxavier.net/pages/projects.markdown

 * [Github](http://github.com/MichaelXavier/hollaback_admin)

 ## Web.MusicBrainz
-I have ceased work on this project because of the unpredictability of the the datatypes.
+I have ceased work on this project because of the unpredictability of the API datatypes.
 I have since transferred ownership of the project over to [this](https://github.com/ocharles/Web-MusicBrainz) repository.